A fog machine is undoubtedly one of the most fun, essential ingredients in a party setup, especially if the party is meant to be a bit mysterious.

 Part of using the fog machine is knowing how to take care of it to guarantee many years of service and safe usage.
 Below are a few universal safe care tips that cut across most of them.

-- Avoid filling up the fluid tank completely.
+• Avoid filling up the fluid tank completely.
 There should be breathing space as it heats up because it expands.
-When it’s too full, the nozzle’s pressure might become too much to bear, resulting in damages.
+When it’s too full, the nozzle’s pressure might become too much to bear, resulting in damage.

 Conclusion